 For the last decades, chemists have tried to replace harmful reagents in oxidation processes in order to reduce hazardous waste treatment.
-In this problem, potassium peroxomonosulfate has been chosen as oxidizing agent, because it only produces non-toxic and non-polluting sulfate salts.
-It is provided here as Oxone[®].
+In this problem, potassium peroxomonosulfate, also known as Oxone[®], has been chosen as the oxidizing agent, because it only produces non-toxic and non-polluting sulfate salts.
 Furthermore, the reaction itself is performed in a mixture of water and ethanol, which are classified as green solvents.